 The tension among Southern Baptists is evidenced in local church, associational, state and national records.
 While refusing to accept government pay for their ministers who served as military chaplains, Southern Baptist preachers and denominational leaders frequently used their pulpits, newspapers and other avenues to proclaim the overt Christian nature of the Confederacy, preach the Confederacy as God’s present singular kingdom on earth, urge the government to enforce biblical law, portray the North as the embodiment of Satan, equate battlefield service with service for God, and advocate a politicized faith.

 In short, the overt Christian nationalism embraced by many Baptists in the Confederate States of America watered down their commitment to the separation of church and state, at times relegating God to the role of Old Testament lawgiver and guardian of the South.
-Meanwhile, Baptist activists in the North did not negate their commitment to separation of church and state as much as they projected upon the nation a broad New Testament concept of social justice.
+Meanwhile, Baptist activists in the North did not negate their commitment to separation of church and state as much as they projected upon the nation a broad New Testament (but not uniquely biblical) concept of social justice, freedom and equality for all in the name of God.

 The religious legacy of the Civil War era yet lingers in America.
 In the twentieth and twenty-first centuries, northern civil, socially-conscious religion further infused mainstream religion and impacted liberal politics nationwide.